Chissanu/Cube/Libs/EmotionDetectingManual.md

 * Model 101 - Simplest model and the first working prototype.
 (Not recommend)
 * Model 102 - The most stable model and resonably accurate prototype.
-* Model 106 (Newest) - The tailored version of the Model 102.
+* Model 106 - The tailored version of the Model 102.
 It is the most accurate one so far.
+* Model 201 (Jessie_1) - The most advaced model of the bunch.
+Can detect up to 6 emotions.